wyxlerrr/wylerexecutor/opensourced.md

-Wyler is Open-Sourced, Please don't copy us. import tkinter as tk from tkinter import filedialog from tkinter import messagebox
+Wyler is Open-Sourced, Please don't copy us, We Are only gonna Publish a Few Lines so Here-. import tkinter as tk from tkinter import filedialog from tkinter import messagebox